Class maps for visualizing classification results: Support vector machines for two classes

-Next we have to combine the score and orthogonal distances into a single farness measure.
-For this we first scale all $\SD(i,g)$ by the median of the $\SD(i_g,g)$ where $i_g$ ranges over the $i$ in class $g$.
-Next we scale all $\OD(i,g)$ by the median of the $\OD(i^*_g,g)$ where $i^*_g$ ranges over all $i$ {\it not} belonging to class $g$ (since $\OD(i,g)=0$ when $i$ belongs to $g$).
-Then the farness $f(i,g)$ of an object $i$ to a class $g$ is given by
+Next we have to combine the score and orthogonal distances into a single $\farness$ measure.
+For this we first scale all $\SD(i,g)$ by the median of the $\SD(h,g)$ where $h$ ranges over the members of class $g$.
+Next we scale all $\OD(i,g)$ by the median of the $\OD(h^*,g)$ where $h^*$ ranges over all cases {\it not} belonging to class $g$ (since $\OD(i,g)=0$ when $i$ belongs to $g$).
+Then the distance $D(i,g)$ of an object $i$ to a class $g$ is given by

-Finally we compute a cutoff value for the $f(i,g)$ as in DA, and divide all $f(i,g)$ by that cutoff so the new cutoff value is 1, in line with the previous sections.
+This definition is new, but when the class $g$ has a Gaussian distribution in low dimension, $D(i,g)$ is very similar to the Mahalanobis distance~\eqref{eq:MD}.
+Finally we estimate the distribution of $D$ as in the previous sections, and apply~\eqref{eq:farness} to obtain $\farness(i)$.

-Note that SVM can also be applied to $G>2$ classes by means of the majority voting technique.
-Since majority voting is also used with other classifiers, it will be discussed separately in Section \ref{sec:majority}.
+Note that SVM can also be applied to $G>2$ classes by combining pairwise classifications.
+Since this technique is also used with other classifiers, it will be discussed separately in Section \ref{seq:pairwise}.

 We illustrate the class maps for SVM on a benchmark data set in which the data do not originate from coordinates (measurements).
-It is one of the datasets collected and studied by \cite{Prettenhofer2010} and consists of 4000 book reviews on Amazon written in English.
+It is one of the datasets collected and studied by \cite{Prettenhofer2010} and consists of 4000 book reviews on Amazon.
 The reviews were binned into two categories: positive (with 4 or more stars out of 5) and negative (under 3 stars).
 The 4000 reviews were split up, the first 2000 forming the training set and the next 2000 the test set.

 The data are actual texts, some of them quite long.
 The kernel matrix was constructed by a string kernel, in fact the function {\texttt kernlab::stringdot()} with \texttt{type="spectrum"} and \texttt{length=7}.
-Afterward the SVM was trained with parameter \texttt{cost=2} using the \textsf{R}-package \texttt{e1071} \citep{e1071_package}.
+Afterward the SVM was trained with parameter \texttt{cost=2} using the \textsf{R}-package \texttt{e1071}.
 The combination of \texttt{length} and \texttt{cost} was selected by 10-fold cross validation.